apache/cordova-docs/docs/en/edge/cordova/events/events.online.md

 online
 ===========

-This event fires when a Cordova application is online (connected to the Internet).
+This event fires when a Cordova application goes online, and the device becomes connected to the Internet.

     document.addEventListener("online", yourCallbackFunction, false);

 Details
 -------

 When the application's network connection changes to being online, the online event is fired.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.